 Initial chaos has now subsided, but at a cost

-Predictably, changing a perfectly simple and sensible system for a far more complex one caused widespread chaos throughout the UK.
+Predictably, turning a perfectly simple and sensible system into a far more complex one caused widespread chaos throughout the UK.
 Many thousands of used car buyers were caught out by the changes, and many motor traders were confused by the changes as well.

-Despite warnings from organisations like the RAC that the number of untaxed cars would skyrocket under the new system, the DVLA rubbished those claims, describing them as “nonsense”.
-Yet, to absolutely no-one’s surprise (except the DVLA, presumably), that’s exactly what happened.
 The number of unlicensed vehicles more than doubled in the year after the new rules were introduced, with more than 560,000 untaxed vehicles costing the country a claimed £80 million.
-Two years in, it appears that the system is still failing, with hundreds of millions of pounds lost.
-Clearly, the massive increase in untaxed vehicles is unlikely to be the result of hundreds of thousands of motorists deciding to become criminals, so it suggests that the system is at fault.
-Of course, getting the DVLA to accept its failure is unlikely.
+What’s more, two years later it appears that the system is still failing, with hundreds of millions of pounds lost.

-There is also the probability that at least some of the increase is down to vehicles no longer carrying tax discs in the windscreen, so owners are less likely to notice if their tax has expired.
+There’s also the probability that at least some of the increase is down to vehicles no longer carrying tax discs in their windscreens, so owners are less likely to notice if their tax has expired.

-This article was first published in September 2014, and has been updated in October 2016 to reflect the number of questions we continue to receive about the workings of the UK vehicle registration process.
+This article was first published in September 2014 and has been updated in October 2016 to reflect the number of questions we continue to receive about the workings of the UK vehicle registration process.